Our simple 3-step guide takes you through the whole development finance application process; covering documents you need, lender protocols and...

-Opening up the market brings more choice, and options are always a positive, but poor visibility within the market poses its biggest challenge.
+Opening up the market brings more choice, which is a positive, but development finance options have overwhelmingly poor visibility and this poses the biggest challenge within the market.

 Many developers simply aren’t aware of the breadth and depth of non-bank lenders that exist, and/or lack the relationships to access the key decision makers within those organisations.

 Poor transparency, little or zero marketing capability and a subsequent lack of brand awareness mean that credible, alternative lenders with large and flexible lending funds are often missed, along with the opportunities they proffer.